 Hermione Miller also has been shown to have tendencies of this.
 She spends most of her run in serious denial, believing that she is at the campsite while acting eerily cheerful and rejecting all signs that she's stuck on a Deserted Island.
 Eventually she has a revelation about her situation and that no one will take her seriously due to her being The Ditz, and right after is Driven to Suicide.
 She also receives a fair amount of Lampshade Hanging comparing her to the Trope Namer.

-In mini site Spin-OffThe Program, Brigadier General David Adams, the founder of the title game, is very much a (possible) Type C. He has been described as pretty casual looking for a military organization, and oftentimes slides into Cloudcuckoolander mode during announcements.
+In mini site Spin-OffThe Program, Brigadier General David Adams, the founder of the title game, is very possibly) Unstable.
+He has been described as pretty casual looking for a military organization, and oftentimes slides into Cloudcuckoolander mode during announcements.
 However, he has shown to have a very chilling approach towards the idea of children killing each other, and seems to really be enthused by it.
 Needless to say, there's a lot of Dissonant Serenity in his announcements.

 Put the paper away, it's time to eat, Justin thought.
 Yes dear.
 Mmm.
 Smells delicious.